khushi-2006-kumari/Library-Management-System/README.md

 Library Management System:
-A simple Python based Library Management Syatem that allows users to manage books in a library using Object-Oriented-Programming (OOP) concepts.
+A simple C++ based Library Management Syatem that allows users to manage books in a library using Object-Oriented-Programming (OOP) concepts.

 Features:
 -Display all available books